 iCompario makes this easy with our comparison tool.
 Enter your details and we search our database.
 The result is that you don’t simply choose the right card from the available options.
 You choose the best one for your business, based on your unique needs.

 Fuel cards have two main tariffs that cover how you pay for your diesel and gasoline: pump prices and fixed prices.

-Pump price is as simple as it sounds.
+The pump price is as simple as it sounds.
 You simply fill up your tank and pay with your fuel card the amount displayed on the pump, as you normally would.

 Some cards offer a variation on this, by letting you nominate certain stations where you get a specific discount off the pump price.
-These discounts are usually pennies, but they add up over time.
+These discounts are usually cents, but they add up over time.

-Weekly price or Commercial price is a fixed nationwide price, which is set weekly, and is based on the wholesale fuel prices.
+Weekly price or Commercial price is a fixed nationwide price, which is set weekly and is based on the wholesale fuel prices.

 Each of these two options has its pros and cons.